jrebecchi/NUSID/README.md

 ## Add your own bundles

 Here you are going to learn how to add our own bundles and extend this userspace to create your own app !
-As an exemple we are going to create a bundle named MyOwnBundle containing answering to 2 routes, one to a public page and one to a private that you can see only by being connected as a user.
+As an exemple we are going to create a bundle named MyOwnBundle containing 2 routes, one to a public page and one to a private page that you can see only by being connected as a user.

-* Step 1: Create your bundle folder under the `/bundles` directory
+* Step 1: Create your bundle folder under the `bundles` directory

 ```bash
 $ mkdir bundles/MyOwnBundle
 ```

-* Step 2: Create the bundle structure with a `controller`, `model`, `router`, `service` and `views` folder,
+* Step 2: Create the bundle structure with a `controller`, `model`, `router`, `service` and `views` folder

 ```bash
 $ mkdir bundles/MyOwnBundle/controller